Fitness influencer Amelia Skye tells her story

 “Teaming up with people allowed me to learned from them, as well as teach them.
 It’s like one big family in this competitive market.
 Collaborating with people in the same niche helped me gain followers from my new area in Los Angeles,” said Skye.

-David Bonko advised Skye throughout college.
+Marketing communications Associate Professor David Bonko advised Skye throughout college.
 “He really helped me with my schedule and making things work as I built my brand.
 I was provided with a lot of great resources to get through all my classes,” Skye said.
-Though Bonko and Reignstad are just a few people, Skye mentions that all her professors were instrumental to her success.
+Though Bonko and Reigstad are just a few people, Skye mentioned that all her professors were instrumental to her success.

 Though things have been positive, there are challenges with being an influencer.
 Skye is currently seeking an agent, since hackers are always a concern to those who work through their instagram accounts.
 Skye has also gotten several negative comments.
 “It’s a matter of knowing how to block out the hate.
 It’s all part of the process,” Skye said.